OpenDSA/OpenDSA/RST/en/Glossary.rst

    type
       A collection of values.

+   uncountably infinite
+   uncountable
+      An infinite set is uncountably infinite if there does not exist any mapping from it to the set of integers.
+      This is often proved using a :term:`diagonalization argument`.
+      The real numbers is an example of an uncountably infinite set.

    underflow
       The condition where the amount of data stored in an entity has dropped below some minimum threshold.